shadyabhi/reddit-all-comments-viewer/README.md

 # Dev

-This extension is also published on the Chrome Web Store: <insert-link-here>
+This extension is also published on the Chrome Web Store: [Click Here](https://chromewebstore.google.com/detail/reddit-all-comments-viewe/djifpbcmaphjihhelcdeannijfelfnbh)

 ## Publishing